HubBucket-Team/gdc-docs/docs/Visualization_Documentation/ProjectDetailPage.md

 ## Most Affected Cases

-The final section of the project entity page is a display of the top 20 cases in a specified project, with the most affected genes.
+The final section of the project detail page is a display of the top 20 cases in a specified project, with the most affected genes.

 [![Most Affected Cases](images/gdc-most-affected-cases.png)](images/gdc-most-affected-cases.png "Click to see the full image.")

 Below the bar graph, a table contains information about these cases:

-* __UUID:__ The UUID of the case, which directs the user to the [Case Entity  Page](docs/Data_Portal/Users_Guide/Cases_and_Files.md#case-detail-page)
+* __UUID:__ The UUID of the case, which directs the user to the [Case Page](docs/Data_Portal/Users_Guide/Cases_and_Files.md#case-detail-page)
 * __Site:__  The anatomical location of the site affected
 * __Gender:__ Text designations that identify gender.
 Gender is described as the assemblage of properties that distinguish people on the basis of their societal roles
 * __Age at Diagnosis:__ Age at the time of diagnosis expressed in number of days since birth